SaviNimz/crypto-price-webscraper/readme.md

 Real-time data: The application fetches live data from CentralCharts.
 Data visualization: Interactive bar charts and pie charts provide insights into cryptocurrency prices and volumes.
 User-friendly interface: Streamlit allows for easy filtering and exploration of cryptocurrency data.

+## dependencies

+requests
+beautifulsoup4
+streamlit
+pandas
+plotly

+## usage

+Upon running the application, you will see a header indicating "Crypto Prices" and the last fetch time.
+An image of a cryptocurrency is displayed (crypto.png).
+The main table shows information about various cryptocurrencies.
+Use the dropdown menu to select a specific cryptocurrency and view detailed information.
+A bar chart displays the top 10 priced cryptocurrencies.

+You can add more charts and add more functionalities by your preferance